-A doctor has the right to decline to issue an ESA letter if they believe an emotional support animal is not required for the patient’s care.
-If they are unfamiliar with or uncomfortable with the idea of emotional support animals or think the person does not require one, they might decline to submit an ESA letter.
+A doctor can decline to issue an ESA letter if they believe an emotional support animal is not required for the patient’s care.
+If they are unfamiliar with or uncomfortable with the idea of emotional support animals or think the person does not need one, they might decline to submit an ESA letter.

-It’s crucial to remember that the choice to write an ESA letter should not be influenced by one’s own biases or ideas but rather by a professional assessment of the individual’s unique needs and circumstances.
+It’s crucial to remember that choosing to write an ESA letter should not be influenced by one’s biases or ideas but rather by a professional assessment of the individual’s unique needs and circumstances.
+Today’s physicians must also navigate complex ethical and technological challenges, such as the appropriate use of social media in medical practice.
 It is advisable to find another mental health specialist who is qualified and experienced in this field if a doctor declines to issue an ESA letter.

 How to Qualify for an Emotional Support?

 A person must have a mental health condition that is included in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and calls for the assistance of an animal to be eligible for an Emotional Support Animal (ESA).